Millennium & Copthorne is a hotel chain with a presence across the UK, Asia, North America and New Zealand.

 You cannot see the redemption price list without signing up and logging in.
 As well as free nights and room upgrades, M&C also offers redemptions, club lounge access, food and drinks vouchers, free laundry and spa treatments.

 Room redemptions are based directly on the cost of the room you want.
-I ran a few examples and it works out at roughly 0.4p per point, which is better than the 0.2p per point under the pre-2015 M&C Loyalty Club scheme.
+I ran a few examples and it works out at roughly 0.4p per point.

 If you earn 10 points worth 0.4p each (4p in total) for every $1 spent on your room, you are getting a return of around 5% on your room rate.
 The rate increases substantially if you spend more than 10 nights a year in M&C hotels, since your points balance is doubled.

-This rate of return is comparable to other leading hotel programmes.
+A 4% rate of return is comparable to other leading hotel programmes.
 However, the Millennium & Copthorne network is considerably smaller and it is much harder to get additional bonuses.
 M&C does not have a co-branded credit card, so it’s impossible to boost your points balance without ‘heads in beds’.
-This means that, in practice, My Millenium point are less valuable because it is much more difficult to both earn and redeem them.
+This means that, in practice, My Millenium point are less valuable than those from other brands because it is much more difficult to both earn and redeem them.

 Can you convert points in or out?